 Le Graet notes that it’s not the security in the actual stadiums that are of primary concern; he considers those arenas to be secure.
 It is the risk of attacks in the surrounding streets and public spaces that are the serious threat.

 Fortunately, the French are taking no chances.
-UK Prime Minister David Cameron recently called the level of French security being implemented as “enormous”.5 Whether this level of increased security is enough will be determined in the upcoming days and weeks.
-An early test of security measures in the French Cup Final proved problematic when sports fans smuggled in firecrackers and smoke bombs.6 Undoubtedly concerns exist over the capability or even feasibility of ensuring public security during the Euros.
+UK Prime Minister David Cameron recently called the level of French security being implemented as “enormous”.5 However an early test of security measures in the French Cup Final proved problematic when sports fans smuggled in firecrackers and smoke bombs.6 Undoubtedly concerns exist over the capability or even feasibility of ensuring public security during the Euros.

 The reality of the threat is clear, even with extensive funds, manpower, and technology, security concerns remain present.
 There is a genuine possibility of a terrorist attack in the near future.
-We know ISIS and domestic terrorists want to commit more attacks, we know parts of Europe have considerable radicalization, and we know the Euro 2016 poses a major opportunity for terrorists, the great unknown is whether any groups have planned new malicious attacks.
+We know ISIS and domestic terrorists want to commit more attacks, we know parts of Europe have considerable radicalization, and we know the Euro 2016 poses a major opportunity for terrorists.

 ISIS spokesman and leading ideologue Mohammed al Adnani recently urged Muslims in Europe to step up attacks.
 He said, “The smallest action you carry out in their homelands is better and more favored by us from the biggest of actions in our midst; it is more successful for us and more brutalizing to them…Know that targeting so-called civilians is more beloved to us…more brutalizing and painful to them.”
 The chilling words remind us that the possibility of terror remains.7